 Fractional executives are typically brought in when a company does not need the full-time capacity of an executive.
 They are especially popular in C-level roles such as CEO, COO, CFO, CIO, or CMO, where companies can get serious firepower for a fraction of the time and cost.

 For example, investors such as venture funds will insist that an early-stage company retain a fractional CFO, if only for a small number of hours per month.
 In much less than a full-time capacity, the fractional CFO can have a huge impact on strategy and also oversee the work of a controller, bookkeeper or other financial staff engaged in day-to-day accounting and financial tasks.

 The popularity of fractional executives is increasing as companies realize they can now afford an outstanding executive without having to pay for a full-time executive.
 This includes saving in healthcare insurance benefits and other costs associated with full-time, permanent hires.
 Retaining fractional executives brings valuable experience and leadership to companies that would otherwise find these attributes inaccessible.

 About the Author

 Ready to join a business that needs your specific skill set and lead a team to victory as a fractional leader?
-Join GigX and create a directory profile
+Join GigX and create a Network profile

 Already a GigX member?
 Thanks for suiting up and engaging in the gig economy.
 We’d love to hear your story about how you’re redefining success as an independent leader.
 Please email us your story.